vkostyanetsky/kostyanetsky.me/pages/notes/top-salaries/index.md

 > *[Link](https://t.me/nikitonsky_chat/26402)*

 Threw in my [two cents](https://gist.github.com/tonsky/881d5d8c4fbed818fe2905a7591a91e0#file-vkostyanetsky-1c) just to complete the picture.
 If you forget about stability, readability, and performance — you can cut it in half.
-Here it was obvious from the very beginning that it would be shorter on the bash, so I just wrote it as I was used to.
+Here it was obvious from the very beginning that it would be shorter in bash and clearer in Python, so I just wrote it as I was used to.

 What was useful: there are a bunch of examples in other languages ​​in the comments to the post.
 Frankly speaking, I haven’t come across some of them; it was really curious to look at the syntax and try to understand the way to solve the task.